open-contracting/ocds-kibana-manual-en/docs/C2/Seccion4.md

     {
         "uri": "..."
         "version": "..."
-        ... another metadata ...
+        ... otros meta datos ...
         "records": [
-            { ocds document },
+            { documento ocds },
-            { ocds document },
+            { documento ocds },
             ...
         ]
     },
     ...
 ]
 ```
-For the purpose of this project, we are interested in getting each ocds file separately.
+For the purpose of this project, we are interested in getting each OCDS file separately.
 According to JSON documents entry, the path to access them would be:
 1. Enter each element of root array: `.[]`
-1. From each element, we should access records property: `.records`
+1. For each element, we should access the records property: `.records`
-1. Obtain each element of this array: `.records[]`
+1. Get each element of this array: `.records[]`

 Putting all instructions together, and in jq filter note, we should get: `.[].records[]`

-The files created by this command are adequate to process with Logstash.
+The files created by this command are compatible with Logstash.
 Now, we will continue with the pipeline creation, but first we should review some important concepts.

 # Basic Concepts for Logstash Pipelines